Hundreds of Proposals Written

 Winning the Commercial Reviewer

-The commercial evaluation focuses on "Broader Impacts/Commercial Potential," demanding:
+The commercial evaluation focuses on "Broader Impacts/Commercial Potential," demanding a strong commercialization plan:

 • Quantified Total Addressable Market (TAM) analysis